 The purpose of community volunteer requirements throughout the curriculum is to promote the concept of community service as a behavioral health professional.
 Voluntary service is a non-reimbursed contribution to the welfare of others in behavioral health, the University, and the community.
-Three (3) contact hours are required per semester (Fall and Spring only) for each student enrolled in our program.
-Use the "PSYC SERVICE HOUR FORM" contained in the ABA Sharepoint and also the ABA Orientation Materials to report your contact hours each semester to your Program Coordinator (Dr. Thompson) via the Microsoft Form linked here: https://forms.office.com/r/76E2NP49vW
+Three contact hours are required per semester (Fall and Spring only) for each student enrolled in our program.
+Use the "PSYC SERVICE HOUR FORM" contained in the ABA Sharepoint and also the ABA Orientation Materials to report your contact hours each semester to your Program Coordinator (ithours.no.ndm.nih.gov/ and the community.
+Three contact hours are required per semester (Fall and Spring only) for each student enrolled in our program.
+Use the "PSYC SERVICE HOUR FORM" contained in the ABA Sharepoint and also the ABA Orientation Materials to report your contact hours each semester to your Program Coordinator (ithours.nih.gov/ and ithours.